 Give your Monstera and Philodendron, chunky, well-drained soil high in organic soil.
 It should also be slightly acid to neutral.

-An aroid mix, your mixture with perlite, sphagnum moss, bark chips, and worm castings should work.
-These aroids are not so fussy on the soil you give them as long as it drains, is airy, and has compost.
+Buy an aroid mix (see Etsy.com) or makes your.
+A mixture of perlite, sphagnum moss, bark chips, and worm castings should work.
+Remember these aroids are not so fussy on the soil you give them as long as it drains, is airy, and has compost.

 It would help if you took a lot of care since overwatering will cause root rot.
 On the other hand, underwatering may harm your plant’s health.